govindarajanv/golang-python/python/exercises.md

 66. Queue using LinkedList
 67. Queue using Stack
 68. Stack using deque
-69. Stack - balanced paranthesis
+69. Setup Virtual Environment using virtualenv and pyenv
 70. Complete Binary Tree
 71. Binary Tree Traversal
 72. Hash Table Implementation